Curious-Junior/Opencv_Feature_Snippets/Summaries.md

-# Summaries of featur functions
+# Summaries of feature functions

 ## Contours